Tommy Joseph: LG Twins

 On November 28, 2018, Joseph signed a one-year, $1 million contract with the LG Twins of the KBO League.

 Joseph was waived by the Twins on July 9, 2019.

 Boston Red Sox

 On August 5, 2019, Joseph signed a minor league contract with the Boston Red Sox, and was assigned to the Gulf Coast League Red Sox.
+In 15 games split between the GCL Red Sox and Double–A Portland Sea Dogs, he slashed .263/.307/.386 with one home run and seven RBI.

-He became a minor-league free agent on November 2, 2020.
+Joseph did not play in a game for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a minor league free agent on November 2, 2020.

 Team Texas

 In July 2020, Joseph signed to play for Team Texas of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.

 Coaching career

+New York Mets

 On March 8, 2021, Joseph was announced as the hitting coach for the St. Lucie Mets, the Low-A affiliate of the New York Mets.

-On January 6, 2022, Joseph was announced as the hitting coach for the Binghamton Rumble Ponies, the AA affiliate of the New York Mets.
+On January 6, 2022, Joseph was announced as the hitting coach for the Binghamton Rumble Ponies, the Double-A affiliate of the New York Mets.